-- Check all areas listed under PRE-START EQUIPMENT CHECK section of this manual. - 2.
+- 1. Check all areas listed under PRE-START EQUIPMENT CHECK section of this manual. - 2.
 Start the engine following all the steps listed under STARTING PROCEDURE section of this manual. - 3.
-Press the MATERIAL START button on the hardwired material start/stop pendant to activate the MATERIAL START/STOP feature on the remote.
+Press the MATERIAL START button on the pendant to activate the MATERIAL START/STOP feature on the remote.
 This will allow the material flow speed to be adjusted from the remote. - 4.
-Toggle the MATERIAL START/STOP switch to the MATERIAL STOP position on the radio remote to stop material discharge. - 5.
+Use the radio remote transmitter to stop material flow. - 5.
 With material flow stopped, increase engine RPM to full (toggle up on ENGINE INCREASE switch on radio remote transmitter). - 6.
 With a firm grip on the hose, start material flow (toggle up on MATERIAL START switch on radio remote transmitter). - 7.
-Adjust floor speed and engine throttle to achieve the desired amount of material flow. - 8.
+Adjust floor speed and engine throttle to achieve desired amount of material flow. - 8.
 At the end of the load, push MATERIAL STOP button on the pendant and shut down the engine.